 So, there is a high entry-level for genuine Vajrayāna practice:

-Secondly, it requires a deep engagement with the close relationship between the archetypal structures and energies of Consciousness, on the absolute, or Dharmic, level of mind, and the parallel archetypal structures and energies on the egoic, or relative level of mind – and the recognition of the ultimate inseparability of these levels.
+Secondly, it requires a deep engagement with the close relationship between the archetypal structures and energies of Consciousness, on the absolute, or dharmic, level of mind, and the parallel archetypal structures and energies on the egoic, or relative level of mind – and the recognition of the ultimate inseparability of these two levels.

 Thirdly, it requires a deep engagement with ’emptiness’ – the need to really look at our our actual experience, and to begin to notice the way it is assembled from ’empty’, or non-personal, cognitive-perceptual component processes (skandhas).